angelwhipple/portfolio-whipple/docs/blogs/blog1.md

 # Looking outside the domain: Tap to do X

 Wednesday’s lecture on divergent design really opened my eyes to the idea of drawing inspiration from outside a problem domain, as a means of escaping functional fixation.
-Specifically, the example of similarities between the video editing software and calendar scheduling tool was particularly interesting to me, since I never would’ve thought to look for commonalities between apps serving such different purposes.
+Specifically, I found the example of similarities between the video editing software and calendar scheduling tool to be particularly interesting.
+I never would’ve thought to look for commonalities between apps serving such different purposes.

 ![Apple Pay image](../images/blog_photos/img_1.png)